OliveiraGO/2022---GWAS---Workshop/README.md

 1) Basic theories behind Genome Wide-Association Study (GWAS)
 2) What we need to conduct Genome Wide-Association Study (GWAS)
-3) Hands-on tuttorial session to demonstrate Genome Wide-Association Study (GWAS)
+3) Hands-on tutorial session to demonstrate Genome Wide-Association Study (GWAS)

-The subjects about step 1 and step 2 are in "Presentation - GWAS - Guilherme Oliveira"
+The subjects about step 1 and step 2 need the file "Presentation - GWAS - Guilherme Oliveira".

-The subjetcs about step 3 needs the files: "Phenotypic data", "Genotypic data", "Genotypic map" and "GWAS Script"
+The subjetcs about step 3 need the files: "Phenotypic data", "Genotypic data", "Genotypic map" and "GWAS Script".

+The files: "Presentation - GWAS - Guilherme Oliveira" and "Phenotypic data" are made and collected by Guilherme Oliveira.
+The files: "Genotypic data" and "Genotypic map" are made and collected by Cristiano Mathias Zimmer.
+The file: "GWAS Script" are made by Guilherme Oliveira based on the Script of Julio Isidro-Sanchez (Chapter 14: Genome Wide-Association Analysis using R - Oat Mehotds and Protocols).